Filters

 • Fiberglass: Most fiberglass boats have a glossy gel coat finish that protects the fiberglass from salt, sun and other weather elements.
 You can tell that a gel coat finish needs attention when it takes on a chalky appearance.
 To keep your fiberglass boat in good condition, make sure to wax or polish it with waxes designed to protect the gel coat.
 Aim to apply a coat of wax twice a season, preferably in the spring and before you store your boat for the winter.
 Other than waxing your boat occasionally, make sure to wash away dirt and salt after every outing.
 Use soap designed for boats and a gentle brush or sponge.

 • Canvas: Canvas is the general term used to describe the fabrics used in cockpits, boat covers and other parts of the boat.
-Proper care will keep canvas looking great, and will help the material last longer by keeping its waterproofing properties intact.
+Proper care will keep canvas looking great and will help the material last longer by keeping its waterproofing properties intact.
 You can clean canvas using a light brush, mild soap and fresh water.
 If your canvas has polyvinyl chloride (PVC) windows, never clean the PVC with ammonia-based products.
 Ammonia will damage the material over time, so it’s best to clean clear PVC with a specialty cleaner.

 • Upholstery: You likely have vinyl-covered seating in your boat, since vinyl is durable and easy to clean.
 Regularly wipe down and clean the seats in your boat to prevent dirt buildup, mold and mildew.
 Wet a sponge with mild, soapy water, wipe down the seats, wipe away soap residue with a clean, damp cloth, then dry the seats with a clean, soft cloth.
 If possible, keep the vinyl seats covered or stored away between outings.